haijin-development/php-persistency/README.md

 }
 ```

-The `write_with` closure receives 3 parameters: the object being mapped, the record with the values convereted according to the mapping definitions and the raw record as it came from the database.
+The `write_with` closure receives 3 parameters: the object being mapped, the record with the values converted according to the mapping definitions and the raw record as it came from the database.

 `write_with` might be absent, in which case the field will not be read from database.